bschmalhofer/otobo-ideas/GPW_2022/talk.md

 ## Who am I ?

 - Bernhard Schmalhofer from Munich.pm
-- First dabbled with Perl in 1990 while studying physics
+- First dabbled with Perl in 1990 while studying physics in Regensburg and at the MPE
 - Some years in bioinformatics
 - Freelancing since 2008
 - Became involved with OTOBO in 2020